pbertera/SIPPing/README.md

 ### trigger up a check-sync on a snom phone (no reboot)

-This command force a phone to syncronize its settings with the provisioning server
+This command force a phone to synchronize its settings with the provisioning server

     sipping.py -r examples/snom-check-sync.txt -v user:151  -d 172.16.18.35 -p 5060 -S 172.16.18.90  -P 5060 -c1

 ### trigger up a check-sync on a snom phone (with reboot)

-This command force a phone to reboot and syncronize its settings with the provisioning server
+This command force a phone to reboot and synchronize its settings with the provisioning server

     sipping.py -r examples/snom-check-sync-reboot.txt -v user:151  -d 172.16.18.35 -p 5060 -S 172.16.18.90  -P 5060 -c1